 WHAT IS SCREEN LAB?

 Screen Lab is a training and mentorship program that focuses on production and distribution of visual narratives across media platforms.
-The goal of the program is to develop a hub of visual storytellers and support them in a complex media landscape through training in practical tool application, production resources, industry insights and networking.

 Current calls are posted on this page.
 Please, follow us on social media for up-to date announcements.